Christmas in Germany: 28 Reasons to Soak Up German Traditions in 2025

 Festive German Foods

 One of the most iconic German Christmas treats is Stollen, a rich fruit bread filled with marzipan, nuts and dried fruits, then dusted with powdered sugar.
-It's a staple on German holiday tables and makes for delightful Christmas breakfast ideas when sliced and served with a warm cup of coffee or tea.
+It's a staple on German holiday tables and makes for delightful Christmas breakfast ideas when sliced and served with a hot cup of coffee or tea.

-Another traditional treat is Lebkuchen, a type of gingerbread cookie often decorated with icing and abundantly found at Christmas markets.
+Another traditional treat is Lebkuchen, a type of gingerbread cookie often decorated with icing and found abundantly at Christmas markets.

 For the main festive meal, many German families enjoy Weihnachtsgans, which is roast goose seasoned with herbs and served with sides like red cabbage and potato dumplings.
-This hearty dish is perfect for Christmas party food, bringing everyone together around the table.
-Sausages like Weißwurst and Bratwurst are also popular, especially at outdoor markets where they can be enjoyed hot off the grill.
+It’s a hearty, celebratory Christmas party food that brings everyone to the table.

 Christmas Decorations in Germany